 Boating Under Influence?
 Don’t Let a Little Fun on the Water Turn Into a Disaster

-Summer is in full swing, and boating season down here in Alabama will last a couple more months.
-There’s still plenty of time to hit the lake and drop the boat in the water, and that usually comes with drinking.
+Summer is in full swing, and down here in Alabama, the boating season will extend for a few more months.
+There's ample time left to hit the lake and launch your boat into the water, an activity often accompanied by drinking.

-Drinking a few beers on the boat is perfectly fine - unless you’re the operator.
-Then it becomes a dangerous game with lives at stake.
+Having a few beers on the boat is perfectly fine, unless you're the one at the helm.
+Then it becomes a perilous endeavor with lives hanging in the balance.

-Boat operators are just as susceptible to accidents as vehicle drivers.
-In fact, the Coast Guard says that a boat operator can become impaired faster than a vehicle driver, drink for drink, thanks to the motion of the boat, the weather, the fatigue of handling a boat, spray, engine noise, and wind can all lead to more impairment.
+Boat operators are just as vulnerable to accidents as road drivers.
+Indeed, the Coast Guard indicates that a boat operator can become impaired more quickly than a car driver, drink for drink, due to factors such as the boat's motion, weather conditions, fatigue from handling the boat, spray, engine noise, and wind, all of which contribute to greater impairment.

-The danger is real, but it’s deceptive.
-You’re on water, after all - what’s the worst that can happen?
+The danger is very real, yet often underestimated.
+After all, you're on water - what's the worst that could happen?